Skip to Content

 Use lukewarm water when shampooing.
 This temperature is gentle enough to cleanse without stripping color and natural oils.

-Things To Avoid After Dying Your Hair
+Things To Avoid After Dyeing Your Hair

-After dying your hair, you are at risk of damaging the dye and affecting the color.
+After dyeing your hair, you are at risk of damaging the dye and affecting the color.
 So, you must be careful to ensure you are not stuck with hair dyed the wrong color for months.

 UV Exposure